 One positive thing is that most manufacturers seem to have standardized on an EXIF-like IFD (Image File Directory) structure for their maker notes.
 But many problems arise because of a fundamental design flaw in the EXIF/TIFF format.
 Values longer than 4 bytes are stored at a location referenced by an offset from an absolute position in the file (where offset 0 is the start of the EXIF/TIFF information).

-The difficulty is that these offsets must be recalculated when a file is rewritten, but in general this is not possible (particularly for the maker notes) because the format of not all information is known.
+The difficulty is that these offsets must be recalculated when a file is rewritten, but in general this is not possible (particularly for the maker notes) because the format of all information is not known.
 Some manufacturers have attempted to avoid this problem using offsets which are relative to the start of the maker note IFD instead of the usual start of EXIF.
 This is a good idea if implemented properly, but this is not done consistently.
 (And some manufacturers are not even consistent about how the offsets are calculated from one camera model to the next!)

 If EXIF were designed properly, all offsets would be relative to 4 bytes after the end of the IFD, which is the normal position for values to be stored, and all value data for the IFD would be stored in a block at this location.
 If this was done, an entire IFD could be relocated easily without causing problems.

 Below is a list of idiosyncracies in files written by the digital cameras or software from various manufacturers.
 Many of these quirks relate to the offset problem mentioned above.